What are special needs trusts?

 Anyone can create a special needs trust, as long as the required language is included.
 There are plenty of good do-it-yourself books you can buy that will walk you through how to properly create a special needs trust.
 However, there may be times when your circumstances are a bit more complicated.
 For instance, if you are setting up a trust with money the beneficiary received from a settlement.
 In these types of cases, consulting an attorney is a good idea, because complicated and state-specific rules then apply.
 The best thing to do is to let a lawyer take care of your special needs trust for you.
 There are so many different requirements and details that experienced probate attorneys will be able to hash out for you.

 If you have a family member or loved one with special needs, simply leaving them a portion of your property in your will may not be enough.
 A special needs trust can help ensure they are properly taken care of.
-Have a local estate planning attorney evaluate your legal needs for free.
+Contact a trust attorney with your questions about special needs trusts or for help to set one up.